 21. The Empire is likely bigger than many people ever imagined.

 The British Empire spanned the globe.
 As a result, there was a popular saying that the Sun never set on the British Empire, since it was always daytime somewhere in the Empire.
 The Sun never sets on all fourteen British colonies at once.

 The time when the Sun actually stopped setting on the Empire was probably sometime in the late 1700s or early 1800s when the first Australian territories were conquered.

 22. Queen Elizabeth II was reigning as monarch while the Empire was still alive and well.

 When Elizabeth was crowned in 1952, Britain still had a real empire, with more than 70 overseas dominions.

-Do you know any interesting facts about the British Empire that we’ve missed out?
-Share them here in the comments section below!
+Do you know any interesting facts about The British Empire?
+Share them in the comments below!